- Home

 Lake Tye Depth & Water Quality Testing

 As required by the Washington State Department of Ecology, the City collects routine lake water samples to measure lake temperature, dissolved oxygen levels, and the current level of fecal coliform present in the water.
+Watch the video to learn more about how our Environmental Services Division cares for Monroe’s waterways, including Lake Tye and Woods Creek.

 Lake Depth